idkwhereisthisname/idkwhereisthisname.github.io/guides/TWLNANDMod.md

 If you use any other consoles, you will *probably* get an error.
 If it works for any other consoles besides those three (or five), [contact](https://idkwhereisthisname.github.io/contact) me.

-NOTE2:Do NOT access data management, it will corrupt your DS saves and games.
+NOTE2:~~Do NOT access data management, it will corrupt your DS saves and games.~~ Data management has been removed from there, so you dont need to worry about this warning anymore, unless you are using an older build of the DSi System Settings

 Requirements: